The Story behind the Book, A Great Aridness: Climate Change and the Future of the American Southwest

 The surprise for me, in writing the book, was to come full circle back to issues I had been working on for many years.
 Yes, we urgently need to cut back on greenhouse gas emissions, which for virtually all of us means a radical change in the way we live.
 But we also need to take care of business that has long been unfinished, like living within a sustainable water budget and restoring fire resilience to our forests.
 Climate change only makes more urgent the big task that has always been before us: to learn how to live in the marvelous aridlands of this continent without further spoiling them.
 It is an old challenge.
 We have already had a lot of practice, and we should be better at it.
 We can be.

-One Response to “The Story behind the Book, A Great Aridness: Climate Change and the Future of the American Southwest”
+to “The Story behind the Book, A Great Aridness: Climate Change and the Future of the American Southwest”

 Leave a Reply